 An Active Directory (AD) is a product developed by the Microsoft corporation consisting of several services that run on Windows Server to manage permissions and access to the networked resources.
 AD stores data as objects.
 An object could be a single element such as a user, group or application or a device such as a printer.
 It categorizes objects by name and attributes.
 For instance, the name of a user might include the name string, along with information associated with the user, such as passwords and Secure Shell (SSH) keys.

 The Active Directory Domain Services (AD DS) is a tiered layout consisting of domains, trees and forests to coordinate networked elements.
 Trees are one or more domains grouped together that uses a contiguous namespace to gather the collection of domains in a logical hierarchy where a secure connection, or trust, is shared between two domains.
-The first domain can implicitly trust the third domain without needing an explicit trust .
+The first domain can implicitly trust the third domain without needing an explicit trust.
 A forest is a group of trees.
-It consists of shared catalogs, directory schemas, application information and domain configurations.
-The schema defines an object’s class and attributes in a forest whereas the global catalog servers provide a listing of all the objects in a forest.
+It consists of shared catalogues, directory schemas, application information and domain configurations.
+The schema defines an object’s class and attributes in a forest whereas the global catalogue servers provide a listing of all the objects in a forest.

 Info about Microsoft Exam